joegreene/2015-Spring-CS-121/Weekly Work/Week-8/README.md

 Recall that the ASCII value for `a` is `97`.
 If we subtract whatever .

 Make sense?
-If not, take a look at the examples below:
+If not, take a look at the examples below (half-pseudo-code, half-c++):
 ```
   1. str = "Anteater"
-     index = a (this is the lower case version of the first character in str)
+     index = a                                                       //this is the lower case version of the first character in str
      lists[index-'a'] = lists['a' - 'a'] = lists[97 - 97] = lists[0] //we push a string into this position, as mentioned in the above code

   2. str = "IAmCool";
-     index = i (lower case version of first character in str)
+     index = i                                                      //lower case version of first character in str
      lists[index-'a'] = lists['i'-'a'] = lists[105 - 97] = lists[8] //we push a string into this position, known as position 9 or index 8

   3. str = "Supercalifragilisticexpialidocious"